SGissubel/code-scissors/README.md

 ## About

 Code Scissors is a User-centered interface for developers.
-It was developed in Angular 5, using Angular Material, AngularFire, ScSS, Microft's Monaco Code-Editor, MDBootstrap, and Bootstrap.
+It was developed in Angular 5, using Angular Material, AngularFire, ScSS, as well as Microft's Monaco Code-Editor.
 As a developer, I know how often you spend hours looking for a piece of code to solve all your issues.
 Then, after you finally figure it out, you probably will forget the solution minutes later only to run into a similar issue not long after.
 Now you can store also those perfect nuggets all in one spot!

 ## Organizing Your Code